-This document about our EI Tree presents a more holistic view of what we offer to many organisations.
-The EI Tree gives an overview of the collective aspirations and desired outcomes most organisations dream of, but rarely manage to achieve due to a lack of truly authentic commitment.
+This document about our EI Tree® presents a more holistic view of what we offer to many organisations.
+The EI Tree gives an overview of the collective aspirations and desired outcomes most organisations dream of but rarely achieve due to a lack of authentic commitment.

-The tree shows how we should all be working as one in our organisations.
-The fruit is all different shapes, types and different colours just like we as people are, with different backgrounds, beliefs, cultures and emotions.
+The tree shows how we should all work as one in our organisations.
+The fruit is all different shapes, types and colours, just like people, with different backgrounds, beliefs, cultures and emotions.
 Our position or title should not dictate how we behave.
-What should drive our behaviour are the organisational values we expect all our people to adhere to, which should map across closely to our people’s values.
+What should drive our behaviour are the organisational values we expect our people to adhere to, which should map closely to our people’s values.

-We should be proud to evidence and live those values every day and protect them from those who do not adhere to them.
+We should be proud to evidence and live those values daily and protect them from those who do not adhere to them.
 After all, our organisational culture depends on every one of us.

 The EI Tree works similarly to how a tree grows.
-It transports the good and bad beliefs people have about the organisation around the whole structure.
-In essence, an organisation has a number of people in different departments, divisions and teams, and each person has an impact on how others feel about working in their organisation.
-They will either pass on goodness as an almost invisible fuel like inspiration and motivation, or sometimes pass on negative beliefs and behaviours which have an adverse effect.
-Negativity eats away culture!
+It transports people's good and bad beliefs about the organisation around the whole structure.
+An organisation has people in different departments, divisions and teams, and each person impacts how others feel about working in their environment.
+They will either pass on goodness as an almost invisible fuel like inspiration and motivation, or sometimes pass on negative beliefs and behaviours with an adverse effect.
+Negativity erodes a positive culture!

 Let’s look at the components of a real tree and then compare it to the EI Tree model.
 We’ll look at them side by side and get a feeling of why we saw the connection of a tree to an organisation.
 But, most importantly, why it works when it is nurtured and allowed to flourish.